-As front-line organizations, researchers and experts who work with people who use drugs, we are opposed to Bill C-15, an Act to amend the Controlled Drugs and Substances Act and to make consequential amendments to other Acts.
+As front-line organizations, researchers and experts who work with people who use drugs, we are writing to express our opposition to Bill C-15, an Act to amend the Controlled Drugs and Substances Act and to make consequential amendments to other Acts.
 The Government has characterized Bill C-15 as getting tough on serious drug crimes in order to ensure the safety and security of neighbourhoods and communities.
 However, mandatory minimum sentences for drug offences represent bad policy for many reasons.